Do you know how to properly assess the impact and prevalence of workplace stress in your organisation?

-Stress Increases - You hear rumours of cost cutting and assume that safety is likely to be the first area to suffer.
+Stress Increases - You hear rumours of cost-cutting and assume that safety is likely to be the first area to suffer.
 You start looking at job advert websites in your lunch hour.

 Stress Managed - A company-wide meeting is held to explain forthcoming changes, after which your line manager invites you to discuss if you could take on additional responsibilities.

-The HSE provide some excellent, and free, resources to help you carry out your stress risk assessment, including a 35-item questionnaire that can be distributed to all your staff.
+The HSE provides some excellent, and free, resources to help you carry out your stress risk assessment, including a 35-item questionnaire that can be distributed to all your staff.
 If you haven’t considered stress at work yet, this is a good place to start.

 To find out more information as to how EcoOnline can help you streamline any of your organisation's health and safety processes why not Request A Demo Online from one of our super-friendly product specialists.